mebeim/aoc/2019/README.md

    we will pass the set of keys as an argument, and check it each time we see a door.

-Sounds intricate, but it's seempler than it looks.
-Let's make the code speak for mainly speak for itself, with the help of the needed amount of comments.
+Sounds intricate, but it's simpler than it looks.
+Let's make the code mainly speak for itself, with the help of some comments.

 ```python
 def reachable_keys(src, mykeys):